Is your skin red, sore, and irritated?

 Elevated levels of CORTISOL, our stress hormone, causes inflammatory reactions in the body; it aggravates inflammation, causing extreme itchiness and inhibiting wound healing.

 Toxin accumulation and poor lifestyle and environmental conditions can also be stressors.

-When you look at the bigger picture, you can see there are a number of factors that trigger inflammatory skin conditions:
+When you look at the bigger picture, you can see several factors that trigger inflammatory skin conditions:

 What is crucial to healthy skin is pairing effective skincare treatment with the right lifestyle choices.

-Reduce your exposure to the sun and try keep stress levels to a minimum, take care to nourish your skin preserving its natural protective barrier.
+Reduce your exposure to the sun, and try to keep stress levels to a minimum; take care to nourish your skin, preserving its natural protective barrier.

-Combining all of this with a healthy diet plan, will undoubtedly have a positive effect on the health and appearance of your skin.
+Combining all of this with a healthy diet plan will undoubtedly positively affect the health and appearance of your skin.

-Ultimately restoring your skin back to health, so you can be the best version of you.
+Ultimately restoring your skin to health so that you can be the best version of you.